DanChaltiel/crosstable/tests/testthat/_snaps/effects_snap.md

       i "no valid set of coefficients has been found: please supply starting values"
       * You might want to check for complete separation or extreme outliers.
       * Applying `forcats::fct_rev()` to some columns might help too.
-    Message
-      Error (glm-log: "no valid set of coefficients has been found: please supply starting values") Condition
       Warning:
       An error occured when calculating crosstable effects (glm-log): i "no valid set of coefficients has been found: please supply starting values"
       * You might want to check for complete separation or extreme outliers.
       * Applying `forcats::fct_rev()` to some columns might help too.
-    Message
-      Error (glm-log: "no valid set of coefficients has been found: please supply starting values") Condition
       Warning:
       An error occured when calculating crosstable effects (glm-log): i "no valid set of coefficients has been found: please supply starting values"
       * You might want to check for complete separation or extreme outliers.
       * Applying `forcats::fct_rev()` to some columns might help too.
-    Message
-      Error (glm-log: "no valid set of coefficients has been found: please supply starting values") Condition
       Warning:
       An error occured when calculating crosstable effects (glm-log): i "no valid set of coefficients has been found: please supply starting values"
       * You might want to check for complete separation or extreme outliers.
       * Applying `forcats::fct_rev()` to some columns might help too.
-    Message
-      Error (glm-log: "no valid set of coefficients has been found: please supply starting values") Condition
       Warning:
       Cannot calculate crosstable effects for variables `cyl3`, `dummy`, and `dummy2` Output